Icinga/icinga2/doc/5-advanced-topics.md

 Comments can be added at runtime and are persistent over restarts.
-You can add useful information for others on repeating incidents (for example "last time syslog at 100% cpu on 17.10.2013 due to stale nfs mount") which is primarly accessible using web interfaces.
+You can add useful information for others on repeating incidents (for example "last time syslog at 100% cpu on 17.10.2013 due to stale nfs mount") which is primarily accessible using web interfaces.

 Adding and deleting comment actions are possible through the external command pipe provided with the `ExternalCommandListener` configuration.
 The caller must